 This passion fruit ice cream has an intense sweet-tart flavor of passion fruit that will transport you to the tropics.
 It is incredibly creamy and smooth with a bold fruity flavor.
 You are going to LOVE this ice cream.

 You won’t believe how much passion fruit flavor there is in this ice cream.
 Store-bought ice cream just doesn’t match up to the flavor and texture of this homemade decadent dessert.
+This is a passion fruit ice cream recipe for an ice cream maker that you’ll want to make again and again.

 You only need 7 ingredients for this ice cream.
 The most difficult ingredient to find is the passion fruit puree.
 We got ours on Amazon but I have seen it in Whole Foods and in Asian markets.
 You want to make sure it is REAL passion fruit.
-Don’t buy artificially flavored juices, it’s just not the real thing and we are after real passion fruit ice cream here
+Don’t buy artificially flavored juices, it’s just not the real thing, and we are after real passionfruit ice cream here.

 Watch our full video on YouTube.